SpinlockLabs/GitSQL/README.md

 # Git SQL

-This is an experimental implementation of Git Storage on top of PostgresSQL.
+This is an experimental implementation of Git storage and operations on top of PostgresSQL.